Content

 • Increased alertness.
 The stimulant properties of caffeine can help in overcoming the inattentive aspect of ADHD, leading to heightened alertness and better overall cognitive engagement.

 • Increased restlessness.
-In some individuals with ADHD, caffeine can exacerbate restlessness.
+In some people with ADHD, caffeine can exacerbate restlessness, which can be especially unfavorable for those with predominantly hyperactive type of ADHD.

 • Increased heart rate.
 Caffeine can cause a heightened heart rate.

 • Heightened anxiety.
-For some, caffeine intake can result in increased anxiety, negatively affecting ADHD symptoms.
+For some, caffeine intake can result in increased anxiety[6] , which can negatively affect ADHD symptoms.

 How to Safely Consume Caffeine With ADHD

-1. Start with low amounts.
-Individuals with ADHD should begin with smaller amounts of caffeine to assess how it affects their symptoms.
+• Start with low amounts.
+People with ADHD should begin with smaller amounts of caffeine to assess how it affects their symptoms.

-2. Monitor personal sensitivity.
-Closely observe any changes in focus, anxiety, or sleep patterns to understand personal caffeine sensitivity.
+• Monitor personal sensitivity.
+Closely observe any changes you notice in focus, anxiety, or sleep patterns to understand your personal caffeine sensitivity.

-3. Consult with healthcare providers.
+• Consult with a healthcare provider.
 Discuss caffeine use with a healthcare professional, especially when taking ADHD medication.

-4. Gradually adjust intake.
-Based on tolerance, gradually adjust caffeine intake to find an optimal level that benefits without adverse effects.
+• Gradually adjust intake.
+Based on tolerance, you can gradually adjust caffeine intake to find an optimal level where you see the benefits without adverse effects.

-According to the FDA (Food and Drug Administration), having up to 4-5 cups of coffee [3*] a day doesn’t cause negative effects.
-However, the speed of metabolism and some health conditions should be taken into account.
-So, if you have ADHD, monitor your psychological and physiological response to caffeine to find optimal amounts.
+According to the FDA (Food and Drug Administration), having up to 2 to 3 cups of coffee a day [10] doesn’t cause negative effects.
+However, certain factors, like your speed of metabolism and certain health conditions — including ADHD — need to be taken into account.
+Especially if you live with ADHD, don’t assume that 4 to 5 cups of coffee per day is safe for you.

 Caffeine Alternatives for ADHD